 Knowing what to do in an emergency or disaster is the key to a quick response and recovery.
 The City of West Hollywood's Public Safety Department is dedicated to providing you with the tools you need to be better prepared.

-Los Angeles County has implemented an emergency mass notification system that will be used to contact County residents and businesses via recorded phone messages, text messages or e-mail messages in case of emergency.
+Los Angeles County has implemented an emergency mass notification system, called Alert LA County, that will be used to contact County residents and businesses via recorded phone messages, text messages or e-mail messages in case of emergency.

 An exhaustive list of answers to some of our more popular questions.